sergeny/plotdata/README.md

 and if you run it as a groovy script, it will also test the connection.
 You can also specify an alternative name for this file, e.g. grailsw configure-backend /etc/BackendConfig.groovy

+After that you can freely change the username/password in DataSource.groovy if you want the backend and the frontend to use different usernames for connecting to the database.
+(Perhaps so the frontend would have read-only rights.)

 9. Use the script backend.sh to create tables in the SQL database:
 ```shell